Blockchain Technology and Cosmos

-For more on Tendermint, have a look at this helpful introduction (opens new window).
+For more on Tendermint, see this helpful introduction (opens new window).

-Cosmos' founding vision is that of an easy development environment for blockchain technology.
+The founding vision of Cosmos is that of an easy development environment for blockchain technology.
 Cosmos wants to address the main issues of previous blockchain projects and provide interoperability between chains to foster an internet of blockchains.

 How is Cosmos an internet of blockchains?
 Cosmos is a network of interoperable blockchains, each implemented with different properties suitable for their individual use cases.
 Cosmos lets developers create blockchains that maintain sovereignty free from any "main chain" governance, have fast transaction processing, and are interoperable.
-With Cosmos a multitude of use cases become feasible.
+With Cosmos, a multitude of use cases becomes feasible.

-To achieve this vision and type of network the ecosystem relies on an open-source toolkit, including the Inter-Blockchain Communication (IBC) (opens new window) protocol, its implementation in the Cosmos SDK (opens new window), and Tendermint (opens new window) as the base layer providing distributed state finality.
-A set of modular, adaptable, and interchangeable tools helps not only to quickly spin up a blockchain but also facilitates the customization of secure and scalable chains.
+To achieve this vision and type of network, the ecosystem relies on an open-source toolkit, including the Inter-Blockchain Communication (IBC) (opens new window) protocol, its implementation in the Cosmos SDK (opens new window), and Tendermint (opens new window) as the base layer providing distributed state finality.
+A set of modular, adaptable, and interchangeable tools helps not only to quickly create a blockchain but also facilitates the customization of secure and scalable chains.

 # How does Cosmos solve the scalability issue?

 - Vertical scalability: scaling by improving the network's components to increase its computational power.
-Scaling up the network can accept more transactions and any activity that modifies the state.
+When "scaling up", the network can accept more transactions and any activity that modifies the state.

 The consensus mechanism and application optimization of your blockchain can only take you so far.
-To overcome the limits of vertical scalability Cosmos' multi-chain architecture allows for one application to run in parallel on different but IBC-coordinated chains whether operated by the same validator set or not.
-This inter-chain horizontal scalability theoretically allows for infinite vertical-like scalability minus the coordination overhead.
+To overcome the limits of vertical scalability, the multi-chain architecture of Cosmos allows for one application to run in parallel on different but IBC-coordinated chains, whether operated by the same validator set or not.
+This inter-chain, horizontal scalability theoretically allows for infinite vertical-like scalability, minus the coordination overhead.

 # How does Cosmos promote sovereignty?

-For example, an application on a typical blockchain can have its governance structure but it exists atop blockchain governance and chain upgrades can potentially break applications.
-Application sovereignty is therefore diminished in two-layer governance settings.
+For example, an application on a typical blockchain has its governance structure, but it exists atop the blockchain governance, and chain upgrades can potentially break applications.
+Application sovereignty is therefore diminished in two-layer governance environments.

 # How does Cosmos improve user experience?

-In the world of traditional general-purpose blockchains application design and efficiency are limited for blockchain developers.
-In the Cosmos universe the standardization of architecture components combined with the provided customization opportunities frees up the possibility for an unconstrained, seamless, and intuitive user experience.
+In the world of traditional general-purpose blockchains, application design and efficiency are limited for blockchain developers.
+In the Cosmos universe, the standardization of architecture components is combined with customization opportunities to offer the possibility of an unconstrained, seamless, and intuitive user experience.